AbeHandler/SpringRA/README.md

 ## Tensions
 - Are people rationally allocating their attention to deal with boredom or seek entertainment.
 Or are their brains being fracked by the technology firms against their will?
 That gets at big questions around free will and rational choice.
 Can we connect those to our specific YT setting?
 Maybe people need to watch YT becuase they are stuck in places or situations where they need entertainment.

+## Pointers

+- In psychology, Herbert Simon first discussed the scarcity of attention.
+Famous quote: "A wealth of information creates a poverty of attention."
+- In economics, [Sendhil Mullainathan (MIT)](https://sendhil.org/) has written quite a bit on the economics of attention.
+- In strategy, [William Ocasio (Illinois)](https://giesbusiness.illinois.edu/profile/william-ocasio) wrote a lot about what is now known as “the attention-based view” in the field.
+His most famous paper is: “Towards an attention‐based view of the firm” in SMJ.
+“Attention to attention” in Organization Science is also a highly cited paper.
+See also “Communication and attention dynamics: An attention‐based view of strategic change” and found it interesting too.
+Ocasio is primarily a theorist, writing a lot of conceptual/theoretical papers.

 - Chris Sims [rational inattention](https://pages.stern.nyu.edu/~dbackus/Exotic/1Robustness/Sims%20inattention%20JME%2003.pdf)
 - This one may be [a better review](https://pubs.aeaweb.org/doi/pdfplus/10.1257/jel.20211524)